Tickets

 Yes, Westminster Abbey is open to all.
 However, it's a working church, so access may be restricted during worship services and special events.

-Is audio guide available for Westminster Abbey tours?
+Is an audio guide available for Westminster Abbey tours?

-Yes, audio guides are often included in the Westminster Abbey tour tickets.
+Yes, audio guides in English, Russian, Portuguese, Polish, Dutch, Japanese, Italian, Hungarian, Arabic, French, German, and Spanish are often included with the Westminster Abbey tickets.

 How long should I plan to spend visiting Westminster Abbey?